Project Will Support Produce Growers and Suppliers to Strengthen Labor Practices and Report Their Progress on THESIS

 The Sustainability Consortium (TSC) is a global non-profit organization transforming the consumer goods industry to deliver sustainable consumer products.
 We work to enable a world where people can lead fulfilled lives in a way that decouples their impacts on people and the planet.
 Our members and partners include manufacturers, retailers, suppliers, service providers, NGOs, civil society organizations, governmental agencies, and academics.
 TSC convenes our diverse stakeholders to work collaboratively to build science-based decision tools and solutions that address sustainability issues that are materially important throughout a product’s supply chain and lifecycle.
 TSC also offers a portfolio of services to help drive effective improvement and implementation.
-Formed in 2009, TSC is jointly administered by Arizona State University and the University of Arkansas and has a European office at Wageningen University and Research in the Netherlands.
+Formed in 2009, TSC is jointly administered by Arizona State University and has a European office at Wageningen University and Research in the Netherlands.
 For more information visit sustainabilityconsortium.org.

 Equitable Food Initiative is a nonprofit certification and skill-building organization that seeks to increase transparency in the food supply chain and improve the lives of farmworkers through a team-based approach to training and continuous improvement practices.
 EFI brings together growers, farmworkers, retailers and consumers to solve the most pressing issues facing the fresh produce industry.
 Its unparalleled approach sets standards for labor practices, food safety and pest management while engaging workers at all levels on the farm to produce Responsibly Grown, Farmworker Assured® fruits and vegetables.
 View a list of EFI-certified farms at equitablefood.org/farms.